matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 (In both cases we only consider receipts sent by the current user, obviously.
 We consider either private or public read receipts.)

-We do not propose to change the above definition.

 To perform this calculation we need a clear definition of *after*.